Event-driven

 # Matching Strategy

-The matching strategy follows a staged approach, where matching is done based on priority.
-Only if there is no match in the previous stage, the next stage is attempted.
+The matching is done in stages, with priority given to each stage.
+Only if there is no match in the previous stage, the next stage will be attempted.

-2. Fallback to match all branches not matched by glob patterns using $.
+2. $ fallback to match all branches not matched by glob patterns

-If multiple glob rules match, all matched rules will be executed in parallel.
+If multiple glob rules match, all matched pipelines will be executed in parallel.

 # Skipping Pipelines

-In push and branch.create events, the pipeline will be skipped under the following conditions:
+In push and branch.create events, the pipeline will be skipped in the following two cases:

 For example:

-git commit -m "feat: Add some feature [ci skip]"
+git commit -m "feat: some feature [ci skip]"

 git push origin main